 So should you when looking for partners.
 Strong management teams are more likely to create better products, more efficient processes, and better business alignment.
 The result is a better business and a better partner.

 I came from a large industry where many of the businesses in it were similar and needed similar software.
 It attracted many software companies that saw a large market opportunity.
 They tried to develop a generalized software solution for every business in the market.
 Unfortunately, those software companies couldn’t gain traction because they focused on a revenue opportunity and assumed the homogeneity of every business.
-The businesses differed, and the software solution that attacked the niches within that industry achieved higher revenue growth.
+The businesses differed, and the software solutions that attacked the niches within that industry achieved higher revenue growth.

 They were successful because they understood the intricacies of specific businesses better than their generalized counterparts.
 As a result, they built features that those niche customers demanded.

 Technology partners for a benefits administrator should be experts in their domain.
-Again, examining the management team’s background will likely play a key role in determining the domain expertise of the business brings.
+Again, examining the management team’s background will likely play a key role in determining the domain expertise the business brings.

 Great companies are always innovating.
 Look at Google.
 First, they created the best internet search engine.
 Then, they changed the advertising world with Adwords.
 Then, Google created a phone operating system used by more than 85% of the market.
 They consistently innovate to improve their revenue generation.